Understanding What Quality Early Education Looks Like

 girl doing arts and crafts in a bright horizons center

-Second, the fact that a program calls itself an education program doesn’t automatically make it high quality.
+It is important to note that not all child care programs include an education component and those programs that do call themselves educational aren’t automatically high quality.
 In addition to providing all the health and safety elements of a quality child care program, a true high-quality early childhood education experience is based on a sound understanding of how young children learn, and provides engaging, hands-on experiences within a setting of comfort and trust.

-What else should be on your radar to find a program beyond daycare?
+What else should be on your radar to when looking for a program beyond daycare?

-What a Good Early Education Program Is and Isn’t
+What a Good Early Care and educations Program Looks Like

 Trained Teachers